LinuxAd/connection-test-exporter/README.md

 [info] 2022/06/03 10:08:18.666002 main.go:55: 👍 Connection to https://bbc.co.uk was a success, status code: 200
 [info] 2022/06/03 10:08:20.795040 main.go:55: 👍 Connection to https://bbc.co.uk was a success, status code: 200
 ```

+## FAQs

+### Why not just use the blackbox exporter?

+Good question - because I wanted to write something myself.